 ABOUT THE NORTH CAROLINA TEACHER WORKING CONDITIONS SURVEY

 Results from the survey are posted online for schools and districts that meet the minimum threshold of 40% response and at least 5 respondents.
 These results, as well as the results for the state, are posted approximately five weeks after the survey closes.
-The 2012, 2010 and 2008 NC TWC Surveys resulted in more than 100,000 educators responding to each iteration of the survey.
-To view the results from only 2012 for the state, districts, and/or schools, please click on the 'historical' tab located at the top of the page.

 Previous findings, as well as nationwide research, show that teaching conditions are positively associated with improved student achievement and teacher retention.
 The NC TWC Survey provides educators with data, tools and direct support to facilitate school improvement.
 NC TWC Survey includes questions on the following topics: